Odoardo Farnese, Hereditary Prince of Parma

 Odoardo Farnese (12 August 1666 – 6 September 1693) was the eldest son of Duke Ranuccio II Farnese, Duke of Parma and Piacenza.
 Odoardo was the Hereditary Prince of Parma from his birth until his death.
-He was the father of the famously domineering Elisabeth, Queen of Spain.

 Biography

 Odoardo was born on 21 August 1666 at the Ducal Palace of Colorno in Colorno outside the city of Parma.
 His father, Duke Ranuccio II Farnese, was the Duke of Parma and of Piacenza.
 His mother, Isabella d´Este, was the daughter of Francesco I d'Este, Duke of Modena and of Maria Caterina Farnese.
-Thus, Odoardo's parents were first cousins to each other.
 He was the third child of his parents, and had two older sisters, Margherita Maria Farnese, future wife of Francesco II d'Este, Duke of Modena, and Teresa Farnese, who never married but became a benedictine nun and abbess of the Saint Alessandro monastery in Parma.
 Odoardo's mother, Isabella d´Este, died some twelve days after giving birth to him.
 She had been his father's second wife.
-Odoardo's father had been previously married to Princess Margaret Yolande of Savoy, first cousin of Louis XIV, but that marriage had not produced any surviving children (only two stillborn infants).
-After the death of Odoardo's mother, his father took a third wife, marrying the younger sister of his late spouse; thus, Odoardo's step-mother was his own aunt.
-This was Maria d'Este, and she bore the duke a further nine children, including two surviving sons.
-Among them was Francesco Farnese, twelve years younger than Odoardo, who would marry Odoardo's widow Dorothea Sophie, be a devoted and beloved step-father to Odoardo's daughter Elisabeth Farnese, and inherit the Duchy of Parma upon the death of their father.

 Marriage and issue

 Odoardo Farnese married Countess Palatine Dorothea Sophie of Neuburg by proxy on 3 April 1690.
 The couple were married publicly at the Parma Cathedral on 17 May 1690.
 The marriage was negotiated by count Fabio Perletti – ambassador and counselor of Ranuccio II.
 The bride, who was well connected to the royalty of Europe, also brought a very large dowry to the Farnese family.

 Dorothea Sophia was the daughter of Philipp Wilhelm, Elector Palatine and Elisabeth Amalie von Hesse-Darmstadt.
 Three of her older sisters were, at that time, the Holy Roman Empress Consort, the Queen of Portugal and the Queen of Spain.

 Odoardo died before his father and therefore never ruled.
-His young widow, Dorothea Sophie of Neuburg, then married Odoardo's half-brother Francesco Farnese on 8 December 1695.
-Francesco became Duke when their father died in 1694.
-However, that marriage remained childless, and the Duchy passed to Odoardo's youngest half-brother Antonio.
-Antonio also remained childless, and therefore it was decided that the Duchy would pass to Odoardo's grandson Philip, who was one of the younger sons of Odoardo's daughter, Elizabeth Farnese, Queen of Spain.